HubRise/website/content/apps/catalog-manager/en/overview.md

   contact: contact@hubrise.com
 ---

 Catalog Manager lets you manage and edit your HubRise catalogs, for different locations or channels.
-Catalog Manager is edited by HubRise and you can use it free of charge.
+Catalog Manager is edited by HubRise and you can use it free of charge as part of your HubRise subscription.

 The features of Catalog Manager include the following: